Protecting Your Liverpool, NY Home’s Foundation: The Importance of a Proper Drainage System

 Downspout Extensions and Buried Discharge Lines

 Gutters and downspouts do their job right up until they dump water six inches from your foundation.
 We extend downspouts with buried rigid pipe that carries roof runoff well away from the house before it surfaces in the yard.
-This is one of the lower-cost drainage improvements we make, and the impact on foundation moisture is immediate.

 Dry Wells